Micha-89/Micha-89/README.md

 ### Where I would feel home 🏠:

-- A fast paced and dynamic work environment
+- A fast-paced and dynamic work environment
 - A space to learn daily and grow continuously
 - A team where people respect and support each other
 - A company where you can take ownership of your work
-- A space where you can feel the motivation and ambition
+- An environment where you can feel the motivation and ambition

-### Which web dev tools and languages I use:
+### I have experience with the following web dev tools, libraries, frameworks, and languages!:

-- HTML5
-- CSS3
-- JavaScript
-- React
-- NodeJS
-- ExpressJS
-- MongoDB
-- Bootstrap
+HTML5 / CSS3 / JavaScript / ReactJS / NodeJS / ExpressJS / MongoDB / Bootstrap / Git and GitHub / Visual Studio Code / p5.js / Figma

 ### What keeps :